-With the Euro 2016 final between hosts France and Portugal imminent, here is our French Caribbean All Time Best XI to get you in the mood.
+With the Euro 2016 final between hosts France and Portugal imminent, here is The Home of Caribbean Football‘s French Caribbean All Time Best XI to get you in the mood.
 Antoine Furet writes…

 Note: The selection criteria falls into four strands.
 1) those born in a French Caribbean country and have played for a French Caribbean country.
 2) those born in a French Caribbean country but have played for France at international level.
 3) those born in France but have represented a French Caribbean country.
 4) those born in France and have either represented France or have not, but crucially hold French Caribbean ancestry.

 Note: The French Caribbean islands encompass: Martinique, Guadeloupe and French Guiana – all three are French overseas departments – as well as Saint Martin, a French overseas collectivity.
 Saint Barthélemy are also a French overseas territory, however, they haven’t been included as their national football team isn’t a Caribbean Football Union member.
 Haiti, Dominica and St Lucia are independent nations, with the latter two gaining independence from Great Britain following periods of French colonization, and therefore haven’t been included.

 Key: F-born = French born.
 FC-born = French Caribbean born.
 F int’l = Played for France at some age level internationally.
 FC int’l = Played for French Caribbean country at some age level internationally.

 Note: This is all merely opinion.
 Some readers might agree, some might well disagree.

 GK: Steeve Elana / Martinique (F-born/FC int’l) / 1980-